Topological generation of special linear groups: Introduction and statement of results

+Up to conjugacy, there exist finitely many maximal positive-dimensional closed subgroups of $G$ (see Corollary 3 of \cite{liebeck6}).
+Call these subgroups $M_1,\ldots,M_t$.
+In positive characteristic, a \emph{subfield subgroup} of $G$ is a finite subgroup of the form $G(q)$ with $q=p^a$ where $p$ is the characteristic of the underlying field $k$.
+Note each subfield subgroup $G(q)$ is a closed subgroup of $G$, and every proper closed subgroup of $G$ is contained in either some subfield subgroup, or some positive dimensional maximal subgroup of $G$ (see Lemma 3.1 of \cite{guralnick}).

-Up to conjugacy, there exist finitely many maximal closed subgroups of $G$ which are positive-dimensional.
-Call these subgroups $M_1,...,M_t$.
-Note if generic tuples in $\Omega$ generate an infinite group not contained in $\bigcup_{i=1}^t Y_{M_i}$, then generically tuples in $\Omega$ generate a positive-dimensional subgroup of $G$ contained in no conjugate of $M_i$, $1\leq i\leq t$, and hence must generate $G$ topologically.
+From now on we will say that generic tuples in $\Omega$ possess a given property if a generic subset of $\Omega$ has the property.
+The overall strategy is as follows.
+Suppose we can show that generic tuples in $\Omega$ generate an infinite group, and that generic tuples in $\Omega$ are not contained in $\bigcup_{i=1}^t Y_{M_i}$.
+Then generic tuples will generate a subgroup of $G$ contained in no conjugate of a maximal positive-dimensional closed subgroup, or a conjugate of any subfield subgroup.
+In this case, generic tuples in $\Omega$ topologically generate $G$.

 The argument proceeds by induction on the dimension of the natural module.
-In the base case, the maximal subgroup structure of $G$ is completely understood.
-For any closed subgroup $M$ of $G$, Lemma 2.1 provides the useful bounds dim $Y_M\leq \text{dim}\ \prod_{j=1}^e (C_j\cap M)+ \text{dim}\ G/M$.
-By computing dimensions of varieties, it is shown for each maximal closed subgroup, and each subfield subgroup $M$ of $G$.
-It follows generic tuples in $\Omega$ generate an infinite group not contained in $\bigcup_{i=1}^t Y_{M_i}$.
+In the base case $n=3$, the maximal subgroup structure of $G$ is completely understood.
+Here, for any closed subgroup $M$ of $G$, Lemma 2.1 provides the useful bound

-For the inductive argument, slightly more indirect reasoning is given.
-Using tools from algebraic geometry and representation theory, it is shown generic tuples in $\Omega$ generate a group acting irreducibly and primitively on the natural module, which contains ``strongly regular" elements of infinite order.
-It is then shown no proper maximal closed subgroup of $G$ can share all these properties simultaneously. \ \\